libreobjet/open-guide/motivation.md

 Back to the source, taking care of human
 Learn more about tradition, existing design, not to rethink always the wheel, don't focus your design about revenue but more about service.
+We are looking for a generous creative attitude where we know that an artwork is diverted by nature.
+Inspiration is everywhere.
+Allow copy is promote creativity, accelerate design process, not to rethink always the wheel...

 Choosing opensource way/idea you can rely on a community for help, for co-working, to remix, aware with the copying, just think that a real copy does'nt really exist, because of the materials or the tools you use to remake an object might be not exactly the same.

+Patent don't give you a pefrect protection against compagny doing "aggressive" copies (see example above).
+What can you do if you don't have enough "big shoulder" to fight against this (lawyer to pay...)
+So assume copy, is a way to abstract this constraint.

 You can be more close to your final users and get a objective feedback on your design.